North Western Area Campaign

-North Australian Air War

-The North Australia Air War was long considered by historians to be little more than a series of isolated and unconnected air raids and, as such, a very minor part of the Pacific campaign.

-Background

 Japanese presence off northern Australia

 At 4.00 a.m. on 15 February 1942 a Japanese Kawanishi H6K flying boat of the 21st Air Flotilla set out from Ambon to shadow the ill-fated Houston convoy.
 The convoy had left Darwin without air cover and was forced to return the following day, having failed to reinforce the Allied garrison on Timor.
 The Japanese flying boat located the convoy at 10.30 a.m. and maintained visual contact for a further three hours.
 When it was about 190 kilometres west of Darwin the H6K made an unsuccessful bombing attack on the vessels before turning for home.
 Soon afterwards, however, the flying boat was spotted by an American Kittyhawk fighter, piloted by Lieutenant Robert Buel, who then made a diving attack on the Japanese aircraft.
 After a brief exchange of gunfire both aircraft caught fire and crashed into the sea, thus ending the first aerial combat of the northern Australian air war.

 This was the first of many Japanese aircraft to be shot down over north Australia or within Australian territorial waters during World War II.
 For nearly two and a half years following this initial engagement, Japanese Army and Naval Air Forces maintained a constant surveillance of northern Australia, ranging from Broome on the west coast to Horn Island in north Queensland.
 For much of this time Australia was also being subjected to regular, full-scale bombing attacks by land-based bombers which were stationed barely a few hours away from the strategic port of Darwin in the Northern Territory.

 By early 1942 the Japanese had assembled a force of nearly 130 aircraft in the islands to the north-west of Darwin.
 This force, comprising sixty-three Mitsubishi G4M (Betty) bombers, forty-eight Mitsubishi A6M (Zero) fighters, and eighteen four-engined flying boats, had been assembled from elements of the 21st and 23rd Air Flotillas which had already participated in the Philippines campaign and the sinking of the British battleships HMS Prince of Wales and HMS Repulse.
 From bases in Java, Timor, Celebes, and New Guinea, the Japanese attacked every operational airfield in the northern and north-western parts of Australia, including the strategically important Allied airfields at Townsville and Horn Island in north Queensland.
 The Allied supply ships that plied the Arafura Sea and Torres Strait were also vulnerable to these attacks.